mikhirev/make_pcre/README.md

-make\_pcre is a plugin for GNU make providing ability to use perl compatible regular expressions.
+make\_pcre is a plugin for GNU make providing ability to use Perl compatible regular expressions.
 It requires make 4.0 or higher (tested with 4.1) and libpcre3 (tested with 8.30).